Hey, I’m Alexa. Therapist. Mom. Millenial. Human.

 -

-Pregnancy
+Therapy During Pregnancy

-Navigating feelings and stressors related to pregnancy
+Navigating difficult feelings and stressors related to pregnancy

-Managing depression and anxiety while pregnant
+Managing depression and anxiety while pregnant (with or without medication)

 -

-Postpartum
+Postpartum Therapy

-Setting boundaries with family and friends
+Setting meaningful boundaries with family and friends to increase postpartum community and support

 -